magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-35575-->

 *  Magento now successfully updates attributes labeled `Product Type`.
-Previously, because the `product_type` attribute is reserved in Magento core code, Magento displayed this message when you tied to update a `Product Type` attribute: `An attribute with the same code (product_type) already exists.`
+Previously, because the `product_type` attribute is reserved in Magento core code, Magento displayed this message when you tried to update a `Product Type` attribute: `An attribute with the same code (product_type) already exists.`

 <!--- MC-35366-->